andreibesleaga/ocm-sdk/README.md

 (OCM SDK & AI MCP Server Implementation for EV Charging - Open Charge Map API)

+The library contains a packages/mcp-server for OCM MCP AI communication server.

 The REST API documentation can be found on [openchargemap.org](https://openchargemap.org/site/about).
 The full API of this library can be found in [api.md](api.md).